Jackie Earle Haley: Career

 Haley’s first role came at age five, when he was cast as the voice of Dennis the Menace in a series of animated commercials.
 He reprised the role of Dennis in two episodes of Curiosity Shop, his earliest known role in a television series.

 Haley has appeared in numerous films, including John Schlesinger's The Day of the Locust, Damnation Alley, and Losin' It, as well as guest roles on TV.
 A well-known child actor, he starred as Kelly Leak in the comedy The Bad News Bears, as well as the sequels The Bad News Bears in Breaking Training and The Bad News Bears Go to Japan.

 He played Moocher in Peter Yates's acclaimed 1979 film Breaking Away and later in the short-lived TV series of the same name.
 Throughout the 1970s, he often played tough, angry, long-haired misfits; although in his feature debut, the offbeat 1972 film The Outside Man, he played Eric, a boy so desperately lonely that he tries to impress the mob assassin holding him and his mother (Georgia Engel) hostage.
 Haley also shot a pilot for an American version of the popular British comedy The Young Ones titled Oh, No!
 Not THEM!.
 In 1974 he played Norm, a misfit kid, in the 12th episode of the Saturday morning children's show Shazam!

 Haley's acting career went dormant during most of the 1990s and early 2000s, when he moved to San Antonio.
-He eventually turned to directing, finding success as a producer and director of television commercials.
+He wrote the script for what would become the 1990 film Playroom, then titled Schizo.
+Haley intended to serve as director; this role was instead given to then first-time director Manny Coto.
+He eventually began directing and producing television commercials, which proved to be successful for him.